-- 1. An MLH ADI will be required to maintain a minimum holding (referred to as minimum liquidity holdings (MLH)) of nine per cent of its liabilities in specified liquid assets. - 2.
-For the purpose of this Prudential Standard, liabilities are defined as total onbalance sheet liabilities (including equity) and irrevocable commitments, less the capital base defined in accordance with Prudential Standard APS 111 Capital Adequacy: Measurement of Capital. - 3.
-For the purpose of APRA's MLH requirement, liquid assets must be free from encumbrances (except where approved for a prudential purpose by APRA) and include: - (a) cash; - (b) Commonwealth Government and semi-government securities; - (c) debt securities guaranteed by the Commonwealth Government or the government of an Australian State or Territory; - (d) bank bills, certificate of deposits (CDs) and debt securities issued by ADIs; - (e) debt securities issued by supranationals and other foreign governments; - (f) deposits (at call and any other deposits readily convertible into cash within two business days) held with other ADIs net of placements by the other ADIs; and - (g) any other securities approved by APRA. - 4.
-The combination of bank bills, CDs, debt securities issued by, and deposits placed with ADIs, excluding 'Other ADIs' that provide services (e.g. payments clearing) to building societies and credit unions, with a credit rating grade 3 or lower must form no more than 20 per cent of the MLH of an ADI. - 5.
-All debt securities must be eligible for repurchase agreement with the RBA and must not be subordinated. - 6.
-An MLH ADI must ensure it has the operational capacity to liquidate any securities held as liquid assets within two business days.
+- 1. An MLH ADI will be required to maintain a portfolio of liquid assets (referred to as minimum liquidity holdings (MLH)) of nine per cent of its liabilities in specified liquid assets as defined in paragraph 3 of this Attachment. - 2.
+For the purpose of this Prudential Standard, liabilities are defined as total onbalance sheet liabilities (including equity) and irrevocable commitments (except where approved for a prudential purpose by APRA), less the capital base defined in accordance with Prudential Standard APS 111 Capital Adequacy: Measurement of Capital. - 3.
+For the purpose of APRA's MLH requirement, liquid assets must be free from encumbrances (except where approved for a prudential purpose by APRA) and include: - (a) cash; - (b) Commonwealth Government and semi-government securities; - (c) debt securities guaranteed by the Commonwealth Government, the government of an Australian State or Territory or other foreign governments; - (d) bank bills, certificate of deposits (CDs) and debt securities issued by ADIs; - (e) debt securities issued by supranationals and other foreign governments; - (f) deposits (at call and any other deposits readily convertible into cash within two business days) held with other ADIs net of placements by the other ADIs; and - (g) any other securities approved by APRA. - 4.
+All debt securities must be eligible for repurchase agreement with the RBA and must not be subordinated. - 5.
+An MLH ADI must ensure it has the operational capacity to liquidate any securities held as liquid assets within two business days. - 6.
+Notwithstanding paragraph 1 of this Attachment, APRA may, where it is not satisfied with the adequacy of an ADI's liquidity management framework, or where it has particular concerns about an ADI's liquidity, require the ADI to hold a higher amount of liquid assets, as defined in paragraph 3 of this Attachment.